random-alpiner/dovecot-mbc/README.md

       mail_plugins = $mail_plugins notify mbc

 3) Setting the plugin's configuration options.
-   This is done in the new configuration file conf.d/90-mbc.conf.
+   This is done in the new configuration file conf.d/90-mbc.conf.dist

-   Just provide the absolute path to the script you want to execute (see first step above) and you are set:
+   Copy it to conf.d/90-mbc.conf, provide the absolute path to the script you want to execute (see first step above) and you are set:

       plugin {
         mbc_script = /etc/dovecot/mbc_script.sh